Skip to main content

 Class F exemption for empty properties

-If the property is left empty after the death (because the deceased lived alone, or because all occupants have moved out), it qualifies for a Class F exemption.
-This means no council tax is payable from the date of death until six months after probate (Grant of Representation) is granted.
+If the property is left empty (because they lived alone, or because everyone else has moved out), it qualifies for a Class F exemption.
+In England, no council tax is payable from the date of death for as long as the home stays empty and the personal representative is the only person liable.
+There is no time limit on that while you are still waiting for probate.
+Once a grant of probate or letters of administration is made, the exemption runs for a further six months from the date of the grant, not from the date of death.
+It ends sooner if the property is sold or transferred to a beneficiary.
 The exemption is not automatic.
-You must apply to the council and provide a copy of the death certificate.
-Once probate is granted, send a copy of the grant to the council so they can calculate the six-month period correctly.
+You must apply to the council and provide a copy of the death certificate, then send them a copy of the grant when you have it so they can work out the six months correctly.

 What executors are responsible for

-Council tax on the deceased's property is paid from the estate, not from the executor's personal funds.
+Council tax on the property is paid from the estate, not out of the executor's own pocket.
 During the Class F exemption period, nothing is owed.
 Once the exemption ends, full council tax becomes payable and should be paid from estate funds.
 If the property is sold or transferred to a beneficiary before the exemption expires, the new owner becomes responsible from that point.
 Keep all council tax correspondence and receipts as part of the estate records.

 Second adult rebate